How much does it cost to replace a valve cover gasket?Get a free quote now

 Find head gasket repair experts, fastPost a task

-With so many variables affecting it, there is no standard rocker cover gasket replacement cost.
-However, you can anticipate spending anywhere from $200 to $800+ depending on your vehicle and other factors.
+With so many variables affecting it, there is no standard valve cover gasket replacement cost.
+However, you can anticipate costs to start at $125 or higher, depending on your vehicle and other factors.

-No, the head gasket is between the engine block and the head, while the rocker cover is on top of the engine and above the head.
-It keeps oil from leaking out of the rocker cover, while the head gasket keeps oil and coolant separate from one another.
+No, the head gasket is between the engine block and the head, while the valve cover is on top of the engine and above the head.
+It keeps oil from leaking out of the valve cover, while the head gasket keeps oil and coolant separate.

 If you also need help with head gasket replacement, check out this head gasket cost guide.

-Some say you can, but it is never suggested that you ignore or try quick fixes for something as crucial as a gasket that keeps the engine lubricated.
+Some say you can, but it is recommended not to ignore or try quick fixes for something as crucial as a gasket that keeps the engine lubricated.

 Related price guides